DicksonWachai/alx-higher_level_programming/README.md

 # ALX SOFTWARE ENGINEERING
 ## SECTION 2 - PYTHON
-** This Repository contains all the projects of the above section **
+**This Repository contains all the projects of the above section**
+:man_technologist: